OpenMOSS/MOSS-TTSD/README.md

 ## Highlights

-- **Highly Expressive Dialogue Speech**: Built on unified semantic-acoustic neural audio codec, a pre-trained large language model, millions of hours of TTS data, and 400k hours synthetic and real conversational speech, MOSS-TTSD generates highly expressive, human-like dialogue speech with natural conversational prosody.
+- **Highly Expressive Dialogue Speech**: Built on unified semantic-acoustic neural audio codec, a pre-trained large language model, millions of hours of TTS data, and 600k hours synthetic and real conversational speech, MOSS-TTSD generates highly expressive, human-like dialogue speech with natural conversational prosody.
 - **Two-Speaker Voice Cloning**: MOSS-TTSD supports zero-shot two speakers voice cloning and can generate conversational speech with accurate speaker swithcing based on dialogue scripts.
 Only 10 to 20 seconds of reference audio is needed.
 - **Chinese-English Bilingual Support**: MOSS-TTSD enables highly expressive speech generation in both Chinese and English.
-- **Long-Form Speech Generation**: Thanks to low-bitrate codec and training framework optimization, MOSS-TTSD has been trained for long speech generation (Training maximum length is 960s).
+- **Long-Form Speech Generation**: Thanks to low-bitrate codec and training framework optimization, MOSS-TTSD has been trained for long speech generation (Training maximum length is 1700s).
 - **Fully Open Source & Commercial-Ready**: MOSS-TTSD and its future updates will be fully open-source and support free commercial use.

 ## News 🚀

+ - **[2025-10-31]** MOSS-TTSD v0.7 is released! v0.7 has significantly improved audio quality, voice cloning capability, and stability, greatly extended single-pass generation length (960s→1700s), and more reliably generates speech events following speaker tags.
+We recommend using the v0.7 model by default.
 - **[2025-09-09]** We supported SGLang inference engine to accelerate model inference by up to **16x**.
 - **[2025-08-25]** We released the 32khz version of XY-Tokenizer.
 - **[2025-08-12]** We add support for streaming inference in MOSS-TTSD v0.5.
 - **[2025-07-29]** We provide the SiliconFlow API interface and usage examples for MOSS-TTSD v0.5.
 - **[2025-07-16]** We open-source the fine-tuning code for MOSS-TTSD v0.5, supporting full-parameter fine-tuning, LoRA fine-tuning, and multi-node training.
 - **[2025-07-04]** MOSS-TTSD v0.5 is released! v0.5 has enhanced the accuracy of timbre switching, voice cloning capability, and model stability.
-We recommend using the v0.5 model by default.
 - **[2025-06-20]** MOSS-TTSD v0 is released!
 Moreover, we provide a podcast generation pipeline named Podever, which can automatically convert PDF, URL, or long text files into high-quality podcasts.

 ## Installation